Mithila (region): Maithil Cuisine

-Madhubani/Mithila Painting
+Madhubani Painting

 Madhubani art or Mithila painting is practiced in the Mithila region of India and Nepal.

 It was traditionally created by the women of different communities of the Mithila region.
-It is named after Madhubani district of Bihar, India which is where it originated.
+It is named after Madhubani district of India which is where it originated.

-This painting as a form of wall art was practiced widely throughout the region; the more recent development of painting on paper and canvas originated among the villages around Madhubani, and it is these latter developments that may correctly be referred to as Madhubani art.
+This painting as a form of wall art was practiced widely throughout the region; the more recent development of painting on paper and canvas originated among the villages around Madhubani, and it is these latter developments that may correctly be referred to as Mithila Painting.